envs-net/matrix-doc/docs/advanced/abuse_management.md

 # Abuse Management

-our matrix instance has a moderation tool [mjolnir](https://github.com/matrix-org/mjolnir).
+our matrix instance has a moderation tool [draupnir](https://github.com/the-draupnir-project/Draupnir) (a [mjolnir](https://github.com/matrix-org/mjolnir) fork).
 !!! info
     you are welcome to join [#abuse:envs.net](https://matrix.to/#/#abuse:envs.net) to report people for inappropriate behavior.

-to protect your own room from known spammers and evil accounts:
+if you are an envs.net user feel free to protect your own room from known spammers and evil accounts:

 - invite [@mjolnir:envs.net](https://matrix.to/#/@mjolnir:envs.net) and give the user admin Permissions.